Queenmugambi/phase1-project/README.md

 ### License
 The content of this site is licensed under the MIT license.
-Copyright © 2024 Queen Mugambi
+Copyright © 2024 Queen Mugambigit add .